Define where the pipeline should find input data and save output data.

 Save a simple tabular (space-delimited) file summarizing the per-target output, with one data line per homologous target sequence found.

-For more information check HMMER documentation.
+For more information check the HMMER documentation.

 Modifies tool parameter(s)

-• HMMsearch: --tblout
+• hmmsearch: --tblout

 Save a simple tabular file summarising the per-domain output.